LeoSejinPark/sejinpark/_pages/about.md

 Getting started
 ======
 1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
+They will appear at https://leosejinpark.github.io/sejinpark/files/CV_of_Sejin_Park.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section